even4void/aliquote/content/post/unquantified-self-004.md

 I also read (and buy) [a lot of (new and old) books](/files/books.txt), at least more than the previous year, which is a rather good sign.
 I am not writing as much as I would but I had to deal with several episodes of mild depression.
 It is probably not over but we are reaching the end of the year so let's hope 2019 will be better.

-**This Year in Review.** I have been thinking of writing a full post about what I have been doing this year but ait happens I have been doing almost nothing except: [stop using Google services](/post/goodbye-google/), [delete my LinkedIn account](/micro/2018-10-01-21-05-00/), write a lot of stuff including [various](/categories/app-review/) [reviews](/tags/review/) and more technical stuff (more than 60 posts this year, which is far more than the expected goal of one post per week--yet, I have a dozen of unfinished posts in my drafts folder), [reactivate the Twitter bot](http://localhost:1313/categories/tweet-bot/) that I may cancel anytime again (I am no longer posting or retweeting, just bookmarking), [procrastinate](/tags/self/) again and again, and writing, again and again.
+*This Year in Review*: I have been thinking of writing a full post about what I have been doing this year but it happens I have been doing almost nothing except: [stop using Google services](/post/goodbye-google/), [delete my LinkedIn account](/micro/2018-10-01-21-05-00/), write a lot of stuff including [various](/categories/app-review/) [reviews](/tags/review/) and more technical stuff (more than 60 posts this year, which is far more than the expected goal of one post per week--yet, I have a dozen of unfinished posts in my drafts folder), [reactivate the Twitter bot](http://localhost:1313/categories/tweet-bot/) that I may cancel anytime again (I am no longer posting or retweeting, just bookmarking), [procrastinate](/tags/self/) again and again, and writing, again and again.

 I now aspire to a minimalist approach to my life and the organization of my personal space.
 First step was to remove the dark theme of Mojave and get back to the [doom-light](https://github.com/hlissner/emacs-doom-themes) theme for Emacs.
 I am back to Lisp dialects exclusively, and Emacs remains my editor of choice--I tried Atom [several weeks ago](/post/atom-stata/), but without much success.